Endangered Asian Giant Softshell Turtle Nest Found In Cambodia

 December 19, 2017

-Conservationists Cambodia’s fisheries administration discovered a nest of an Asian giant softshell turtle (Pelochelys cantorii) also known as the Cantor's softshell turtle, on a sandbar in the Mekong River in northeastern Cambodia.
+Conservationists with Cambodia’s fisheries administration discovered a nest of an Asian giant softshell turtle (Pelochelys cantorii) also known as the Cantor's softshell turtle, on a sandbar in the Mekong River in northeastern Cambodia.
 It marks the first such nest found this breeding season, in an area described as the only remaining section of the river where the big turtles still breed.

 Since 2007, according to the New York-based Wildlife Conservation Society, 378 Pelochelys cantorii nests have been protected on the river which resulted in 8,528 hatchlings.